vijayrajpanchall/matic-docs/docs/supernets/operate/local-supernet.md

 :::info Funding required for nodes

-Note that before initializing the contracts on the rootchain, the nodes need to be funded with enough funds to pay for the gas cost of deploying the contracts.
-Otherwise, the initialization process may fail due to insufficient funds.
+Before initializing the contracts on the rootchain, we need to make sure that the nodes are funded with sufficient funds to cover the gas cost of deploying the contracts.
+Otherwise, the initialization process may fail due to a lack of funds.

-You may see the following error as a result of insufficient funds:
+Note that the demo server already funds the default test account.
+If you're not omitting `--deployer-key`, ensure that you pass the correct key; otherwise, you may encounter an error due to insufficient funds, such as the following:

 ```bash
 failed to deploy rootchain contracts: {"code":-32000,"message":"INTERNAL_ERROR: insufficient funds"}
 ```

-You can create a rootchain wallet and fund the nodes by using `polygon-cli`.
+You can also create a rootchain wallet and fund the nodes by using `polygon-cli`.
 Follow the steps outlined [<ins>here</ins>](https://github.com/maticnetwork/polygon-cli).

 :::